t0642k8/PowerPlatform/PowerApps/PrintManager/ReadMe.md

 This program manages your customer print Jobs.

-1)  Go to https://www.office.com and login with our orginization login information
+1)  Go to https://www.office.com and login with our orginization's login.

-2)
+2) Select Power Apps.

+3)

+4)